Sam-Scheding/yass/README.md

   ...
 </div>
 ```
 won't work.
-All Yass rules need to go in `class`.
+All Yass rules go in `class`.

 ### Multi valued CSS properties

-You might run into a situation where you want to uniqule style different sides of an element.
-For example, in vanilla CSS, it might look like this:
+You might run into a situation where you want to uniquely style different sides of an element.
+For example, in vanilla CSS, you would write something like:

 ```html
 <div style="